Bhanuprakash2580/AI-Powered-Resume-Builder/README.md

 ## Overview

 Over **90% of Fortune 500 companies** use an ATS (Applicant Tracking System) to automatically scan and filter resumes before any human reads them.
-Even the best-written resume fails if it's not ATS-optimized.
+Even the best-written resume fails if it's not ATS-optimised.

 This project solves that problem by combining: